BenchR267/Parsel/README.md

 ## Cocoapods

-To use Parsel with Cocoapods, just add this entry to your Podfile and run `pod install`: (due to naming collisions, the pods name is different)
+To use Parsel with Cocoapods, just add this entry to your Podfile and run `pod install`:

 ```Ruby
 target 'MyAwesomeApp' do